antimatterhorn/yggdrasil/docs/source/intro.rst

 Overview of Capabilities
 -------------------------

-Nidhoggr's capabilities as of |today| are shown below:
+Yggdrasil's capabilities as of |today| are shown below:

-.. csv-table:: Nidhoggr's current capabilities
+.. csv-table:: Yggdrasil's current capabilities
    :file: capabilities.csv
    :header-rows: 1

 Intended Audience
 -----------------

-Nidhoggr's intended audience is computational scientists who want a toy simulation code to scope simple problems that's easily driveable and scriptable with a Python interface, and anyone who doesn't mind getting their hands dirty writing their own physics packages in a fully abstracted simulation framework.
+Yggdrasil's intended audience is computational scientists who want a toy simulation code to scope simple problems that's easily driveable and scriptable with a Python interface, and anyone who doesn't mind getting their hands dirty writing their own physics packages in a fully abstracted simulation framework.